Deminski & Doyle: WCSX

 On January 1, 2009, Deminski and Doyle began broadcasting their shown on 94.7 WCSX in the metro Detroit area.
 Beaver was no longer with the show though both Rudy and Nicole Salem continue their tenure with the broadcast team.
 Jason Carr, a reporter from Fox 2 Detroit and a long-time friend of the show, joined the show as its sports reporter but was later replaced by Jamie Samuelsen.
 The show originally aired from 6am-10am but the time slot was reduced to 6am-9am on Monday, April 20, 2009.

 At 8:05 am on January 4, 2010, after one year, Deminski & Doyle announced that they would be leaving WCSX.
 Deminski stated that the station wanted to feature more music during the morning drive shift.
 Deminski and Doyle were given the option to play music, but decided that they were talk-show hosts and not disc jockeys and were not going to continue on WCSX.

 During the month of March 2010, the hosts had been periodically "filling in" with late-night shows on WPHT, a conservative-leaning AM talk station out of Philadelphia.
 Their shows on WPHT were void of nearly all comedic elements and were much more politically oriented, but despite the leanings of the station, their opinions remained mostly non-partisan.

-Return to New Jersey 101.5
+WKXW in New Jersey

 On June 24, 2011, Deminski announced that starting July 5, 2011, the pair would return to New Jersey 101.5 WKXW for the afternoon drive show from 2-7 PM on weekdays.
+The duo would continue to occupy the afternoon timeslot until May 2024, when WKXW chose not to renew Bill Doyle's contract.
+Jeff Deminski remains on the station in the timeslot the team once shared.